Cassettes Are Back, and Booming

 I grew up in the 80s and 90s and cassettes were my main music format at the time.

 The hiss.
 The tape becoming damaged now and then resulting in parts of your songs being screwed up.
 The poor speed regulation on many tape decks.
 The felt pad under the tape becoming damaged or falling out and having to replace it, hoping not to damage the tape in the process.
 The tape getting "eaten" by the deck.
-The fact that almost all prerecorded tapes were made with the lowest quality tape possible
+The fact that almost all prerecorded tapes were made with the lowest quality tape possible (low bias, non-metal), so you didn't even get the best quality tape could provided from your music purchases.

+Heck, the technology itself was a hack.
+Cassettes were originally meant for low fidelity voice dictation.

+Cassettes have literally NOTHING to offer except the nostalgia.
+If you want a physical copy of your music, CDs are the way to go.
+If you want to be retro-hipster, vinyl is far better in audio quality and durability.
+Tapes are a clusterfuck and I remember RELISHING the day I got a CD player and didn't have to deal with them for my new music purchases.

 Re: (Score:2)